mixu/wildglob/readme.md

 When the directory traversal starts, each include glob has been expanded so that only "tricky" parts remains.
 Matching a `?`, `*`, a globstar or a extglob is rather tricky - typically, glob implementations use backtracking to deal with wildcard expressions such as these expressions.
 This results in a fairly high branching factor particularly for globstars.

-### Benchmark

 ### Further preformance improvements

 An optimal implementation should use a minimum amount of CPU time and also avoid recursing into directories which will never produce matches.
 The latter part relies on the fixed portions of the glob expression having appropriate matches, which has diminishing returns once the prefix has been processed.
-Exclusions which will only speed up file matching will probably only have small returns.
+Exclusions which will only exclude files will probably only have small returns, while excluding large folders early on can have a larger impact.

+Here are a couple of ideas for

 - adding set expansion support (only improves performance for globs with sets)
 - adding expansion support for extglob contents (only improves performance for globs with extglob expressions)
-- performing full matching before traversing into a subdirectory
+- performing full matching before traversing into a subdirectory ([matched](https://github.com/jonschlinkert/matched) has a nice description of why you would want to do this)
   - on exclude expressions only consisting of strings and braces
   - on exclude expressions ending in a globstar
 - performing partial matching before traversing into a subdirectory
   - on include expressions (only where you can be certain that partial failure to match === complete failure to match => safe to exclude)
   - on exclude expressions (only where you can be certain that partial success === complete success => safe to exclude)
-- filter before stat()ing
-- speeding up the actual glob matching
+- speeding up the actual glob matching: specifically, using a finite state machine to perform the matching

-Two types of globs:

-- absolute globs: must be matched against the absolute path of each file
-- relative globs: must be matched against the relative path of each file

-# Options

-- `cwd`: The working directory in which to search for relative paths.
-Defaults to `process.cwd()`.

 ## Misc